hdShang/arxiv-daily/docs/cs-CL/2025-08-18/papers/250812903v2-a-stitch-in-time-saves-nine-proactive-self-refinement-for-language-m.md

 ---
 layout: default
-title: A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models
+title: "A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models"
 ---

 # A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models